Mazurek: Easter shortcrust base, kajmak caramel topping and confectionery decoration

 type, E500(ii) + E450(i) on a wheat carrier, so it is another source of gluten (see

-A2-chemical-leaveners-baking-powder) [c21][c22].
+A2-chemical-leaveners-baking-powder).
 For production volumes, cake & cookie margarine

-(Milama/Ajax, 80% fat, allergen-free) is the standard butter alternative [c33] (A4-fat-types-and-selection).
+(Milama/Ajax, 80% fat, allergen-free) is the standard butter alternative (A4-fat-types-and-selection).

 Kajmak: the signature caramel topping

-Polish dulce de leche: the Zeelandia kajmak spec even gives its descriptive name as "Dulce de
+The most iconic mazurek is kajmakowy — the shortcrust spread with kajmak, which is simply Polish dulce de leche: the Zeelandia kajmak spec even gives its descriptive name as "Dulce de leche".
+There are three ways to get it (see the figure below, and the kajmak-routes table):

-Milk) with a little butter and vanilla over low heat, stirring constantly, ~10–20 minutes to
+- Pan-cook condensed milk.
+Cook sweetened condensed milk (catalogue: Gostyń Condensed Milk) with a little butter and vanilla over low heat, stirring constantly, ~10–20 minutes to a thick, spreadable mass — see the formula card below.

-formula-kajmak[c19]. - Boil the sealed can.
+- Boil the sealed can.
 The traditional home route: simmer the unopened can fully submerged in water for 2–3 hours.
 This works, but it is the one genuine hazard in the whole cake — the can must stay submerged at all times; if it is exposed and over-heats it can explode.
-Use a can without a ring-pull lid, top the water up constantly, and cool the can fully before opening [c17][c18].
+Use a can without a ring-pull lid, top the water up constantly, and cool the can fully before opening .

 Whichever route, the kajmak goes on a cooled base that has first been sealed with a thin layer of